GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Introduction

-\item \textbf{State distribution estimation for complex autonomous vehicle systems.} We present \NAME{}, a novel methodology and an algorithm for estimating the state distribution and statistical safety properties of complex autonomous vehicle systems over time using GPC.
+\item \textbf{Surrogate models for complex autonomous vehicle systems.} We present \NAME{}, a novel approach for using GPC to create fast and accurate surrogate models of complete autonomous vehicle systems with complex perception and control components.

-\item \textbf{Perception models for GPC.} We present models for complex perception systems that estimate the output distribution of the original systems.
-We use these perception models as part of our \NAME{} approach.
+\item \textbf{Perception models for GPC.} We present models for complex perception systems that estimate the error distribution of the original systems, and use these perception models as part of our \NAME{} approach.

-\item \textbf{Implementation.} We implement \NAME{} as a tool which automates the creation of the perception model and the creation and usage of the GPC model.
+\item \textbf{Implementation.} We implement \NAME{} as a tool which automates the creation of the perception model and the creation and usage of the GPC surrogate model.
+We plan to release \NAME{} as an open-source tool in the future.

-\item \textbf{Evaluation.} We evaluate \NAME{} on five scenarios from self driving cars, aerial drones, and crop monitoring vehicles. \NAME{} provides fast and accurate estimates of the vehicle state distribution over time and the global sensitivity of the vehicle systems.
+\item \textbf{Evaluation.} We evaluate \NAME{} on five realistic scenarios that model self driving cars, unmanned aircraft, and crop monitoring vehicles. \NAME{} provides fast and accurate estimates of the probability that the vehicle will reach an unsafe state and the global sensitivity indices of the vehicle system.

 \end{itemize}